MicrosoftDocs/executable-docs/scenarios/AksKaito/README.md

 Create an AKS cluster with the AI toolchain operator add-on enabled using the [az aks create](https://learn.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az-aks-create) command with the `--enable-ai-toolchain-operator` and `--enable-oidc-issuer` flags.

-> [!NOTE]
-> AKS creates a managed identity once you enable the AI toolchain operator add-on.
-The managed identity is used to create GPU node pools in the managed AKS cluster.
-Proper permissions need to be set for it manually following the steps introduced in the following sections.
->
-> AI toolchain operator enablement requires the enablement of OIDC issuer.

 ```bash
 az aks create --location ${REGION} \
     --resource-group ${AZURE_RESOURCE_GROUP} \